(ONLY FOR F-1 or J-1 INTERNATIONAL STUDENTS)

 This information is for students who are studying in the United States in F-1 or J-1 status.
 It covers three subject areas: what you need to do to apply for on-campus employment, where to look for a job on-campus and income tax requirements.

-The federal immigration regulation of on-campus employment only allows for work performed on the Binghamton University campus, including work required by a scholarship, fellowship or assistantship.
-It may also be work done for an on-campus employer who has a contract to provide services to students including OCCT, Campus Pre-School, Barnes & Noble Bookstore, and Sodexo Dining Services.
+The federal immigration regulations for on-campus employment only allow for work performed on the Binghamton University campus, including work required by a scholarship, fellowship or assistantship.
+It may also be work done for an on-campus employer who has a contract to provide services to students including OCCT, Campus Pre-School, Barnes & Noble Bookstore, and Binghamton University Dining Services.

 The maximum number of hours per week you may work from all on-campus employment is 20 hours while classes are in session.
-An example of this is, if you work 15 hours a week as a graduate or teaching assistant then you can only work 5 hours during that week at another on-campus job.
+For example, if you work 15 hours a week as a graduate or teaching assistant then you can only work five hours during that week at another on-campus job.
 You may not work 15 hours one week and then work 25 hours another week in the pay period.
 You also may not work 40 or more hours during any week but only report it in 20-hour increments.
 This is a federal regulation, and it is essential that you protect your non-immigrant status by complying with it.

 - Maintain valid F-1 or J-1 status.